A note on noncommutative CW-spectra: Noncommutative CW-spectra

 while the enrichment and cotensor are defined by

-We leave it to the reader to verify that these indeed constitute to an enrichment of $\SF(\Ind(\bfD))$ over $\sSF$ that is both tensored and cotensored.
+We leave it to the reader to verify that these indeed constitute an enrichment of $\SF(\Ind(\bfD))$ over $\sSF$ that is both tensored and cotensored.

 It can be shown that this makes the projective model structure on $\SF(\Ind(\bfD))$ into an $\sSF$-enriched model category (with respect to the projective model structure on $\sSF$) by studying pushout products of generating (trivial) cofibrations.
-This is similar to the proof of \cite[Thm.~12.3]{Lydakis1998SimplicialFunctors} and left to the reader.
-To see that $\SFlin(\Ind(\bfD))$ is furthermore a $\sSFlin$-enriched model category, it thus suffices to show that for any pair of cofibrations $X \cofarrow Y$ in $\SFlin(\Ind(\bfD))$ and $F \cofarrow G$ in $\sSFlin$, one of which is trivial, the pushout product
+This is similar to the proof of \cite[Thm.\ 12.3]{Lydakis1998SimplicialFunctors} and is left to the reader.
+To see that $\SFlin(\Ind(\bfD))$ is furthermore an $\sSFlin$-enriched model category, it thus suffices to show that for any pair of cofibrations $X \cofarrow Y$ in $\SFlin(\Ind(\bfD))$ and $F \cofarrow G$ in $\sSFlin$, one of which is trivial, the pushout product

 is a trivial cofibration in $\SFlin(\Ind(\bfD))$.
-We treat the case where $F \cofarrow G$ is trivial, the other case is similar.
-Without loss of generality, assume that $X \to Y$ is generating cofibration, so in particular that $X$ and $Y$ are cofibrant.
-Since we already know that \eqref{eq:PushoutProductDay} is a cofibration, it suffices to show that this map has the \llp \wrt fibrations between fibrant objects $B \fibarrow A$ (cf. \cite[Lem.~8.43]{HeutsMoerdijk2020Trees}).
+We treat the case where $F \cofarrow G$ is trivial; the other case is similar.
+Without loss of generality, assume that $X \to Y$ is a generating cofibration, so in particular that $X$ and $Y$ are cofibrant.
+Since we already know that \eqref{eq:PushoutProductDay} is a cofibration, it suffices to show that this map has the left lifting property with respect to fibrations between fibrant objects $B \fibarrow A$ (cf.\ \cite[Lem.\ 8.43]{HeutsMoerdijk2020Trees}).
 By adjunction, this is equivalent to proving that

 is a fibration in $\sSFlin$.
-We already know that this is a fibration in the projective model structure, so by \cite[Prop.~3.3.16]{Hirschhorn2003Model} it suffices to show that its domain and codomain are fibrant in $\SFlin(\Ind(\bfD))$.
+We already know that this is a fibration in the projective model structure, so by \cite[Prop.\ 3.3.16]{Hirschhorn2003Model} it suffices to show that its domain and codomain are fibrant in $\sSFlin$.
 Since $X$ and $Y$ are cofibrant and $A$ and $B$ are fibrant, this follows if we can show that for any cofibrant object $Z$ and fibrant object $L$ in $\SFlin(\Ind(\bfD))$, the hom-object $\MapSF(Z,L)$ is fibrant in $\sSFlin$.
 It is projectively fibrant since the projective model structure is $\sSF$-enriched.
 It is a homotopy functor since for any weak homotopy equivalence $K \wearrow M$ in $\pfinsSet$, the natural map $L \circ K_! \to L \circ M_!$ is a pointwise equivalence between pointwise fibrant functors, hence $\MapsSetp(Z, L \circ K_!) \to \MapsSetp(Z, L \circ M_!)$ is a weak equivalence.
 Finally, to see that $\MapSF(G,L)$ is linear, it suffices to show that

 is a pointwise weak equivalence.
 This follows since the right-hand side is isomorphic to $\MapSF(G,\Omega L \Sigma)$ and, since $L$ is linear, the map $L \to \Omega L \Sigma$ is a pointwise equivalence between projectively fibrant functors. \end{proof}